 - 6 cloves garlic, unpeeled

-- 1 teaspoon sea salt
+- 1 teaspoon salt (kosher preferred)

 - 2 tablespoons pure maple syrup

 - 1 tablespoon fresh thyme leaves

 - Preheat oven to 425F/220C.
 Have a small casserole dish or an 8x8 pan ready.

 - In a large skillet over medium heat, heat 1 tablespoon oil.
 Once hot, add the chicken pieces, skin side down, and brown for 5 minutes.
 Flip and brown the other side for 5 minutes.